The worker Canada erased

 And now, because the system defended procedure over justice, it can and will happen again — legally.

-And the metastasis has already begun, as this legal cancer erodes the system from within.
-The Canada Industrial Relations Board, in one of its so-called decisions (2009 CIRB 439, paragraph 18), has already used the precedent from my case to justify dismissing another member’s application for reconsideration, quoting the Federal Court of Appeal’s ruling.
+The Canada Industrial Relations Board, in a subsequent decision (2009 CIRB 439, paragraph 18), has already used my case as legal authority.
+It quoted the Federal Court of Appeals ruling from my case to justify dismissing another members application for reconsideration.

 What this case says about Canada

 A worker was constructively dismissed, stripped of income, and left without recourse because his “employment” continued on paper.
 His union abandoned him.
-The labour board rewrote reality to protect the union.
-The courts validated that rewrite.
+The labour board’s interpretation had the effect of supporting the union’s position.
+The courts affirmed that interpretation.
 The Supreme Court looked away.

 That is the true legacy of this case.
 Not the name, not the file number, but the message it sends: that in Canada, an unrepresented worker can be erased from justice, and every institution will call it fair.